Olivia Lufkin: 1999–2002: Solo artist

 Her first single, "I.L.Y.
 (Yokubō)," had a driving pop rock sound.
 While she did not write her first two singles, which were composed and produced by T2ya, she did write her third single, "Dear Angel" and most subsequent singles.

 In 1999 and 2000, Olivia released six singles, all with a pop-rock sound.
 Toward the end of 2000, she released her first solo album, Synchronicity, which contained all singles released to date, five new tracks and one bonus track.
 It would peak at number twenty on the Oricon Charts.

 After a hiatus of more than a year, Olivia began to take control of her career, releasing her seventh single "Sea Me" on December 12, 2001.
 This marks her switch to one of Avex Trax's sub-labels, Cutting Edge, from which she continues to release singles and albums.
+The cover photograph for "Sea Me" was shot at the former Ishikawa Spinning Western House, located in Iruma, Saitama.
+Olivia worked as her own stylist for the photoshoot.
+Its release was accompanied by a music video shot at the Nakatajima Sand Dunes in Shizuoka Prefecture, and was intended to change her image into that of the rock musician.
 Her releases became increasingly rare and sporadic thereafter, with a video clips collection appearing four months later.

 Olivia's next single, "Into the Stars," was planned to be released in July 2002 with an album at the end of the year.
 However, the single was postponed until September.
 The album release was similarly delayed.